Last Updated on February 8, 2023 by Matt

 Another safety warning – never get rid of your helmet or other safety equipment just for the sake of going faster!
 Again, really not worth it, and it won’t do much anyway.

-However, you can plan your trips.
+However, you can reduce some of the load if you plan your trips.
 I’ve noticed that I can’t hit my all-time highs on my Xiaomi M365 Pro if I have an 8 kg backpack on me and I’m pulling full grocery bags.

 Finally, you can replace some parts with lighter ones.
-Removing some metal parts and replacing them with plastic ones will take off some weight, although that’s not something I would advise.
+Removing some metal parts and replacing them with plastic ones will take off some weight, although that’s not something I would advise, as it may also reduce the stability and the overall robustness and structural integrity of the scooter.

 5. Clean the wheels (risk-free)

-This one time, my scooter was having real trouble going over 17-18 km/h, even on full battery, during the daylight, in the Sport mode (the fastest one).
+This one time, my scooter was having real trouble going over 17-18 km/h, even on a full battery, during daylight, in the Sport mode (the fastest one).

 I was wondering for a bit and then I started troubleshooting.